sooryaprakash31/AutomationScripts/README.md

 ### A list of amazing scripts that will make your life easier. <br>

-As programmers, we often get crazy ideas for automating boring tasks and if you do, feel free to open an issue and let's automate it!
+As programmers, we often get crazy ideas for automating boring tasks and if you do, feel free to open an issue.
+Let's automate it!

 <center> <a href="https://github.com/sooryaprakash31/AutomationScripts">#AutomateAndChill</a> </center>